caki9282/VRArcade/README.md

    **Estimated Challenge - 5:**
 4. **Tank Heat**: Manage the tank temprature to keep the train for the engine by turing a valve **Estimated Challenge - 5:**
-5. **Train repairs**: As the train is ransacked, parts will have to be boarded up and held togehter **Estimated Challenge - 5:**
+5. (OPTIONAL) **Train repairs**: As the train is ransacked, parts will have to be boarded up and held togehter **Estimated Challenge - 5:**
 6. **Multiple stops** The train has two stops before the final destinations, at theses stops you can purchace upgrades to improve the train
     **Estimated Challenge - 5:**